Athlon (steamboat): Career

-Sale to Moe Brothers

 The Moe brothers were engaged in competition with the Kitsap County Transportation Company for dominance of the Seattle-Poulsbo route.
 In 1914, the Moe Brothers, with backers on Bainbridge Island and around Liberty Bay, bought Athlon and put her on the route, where she ran for the next six years.

-Grand Trunk pier fire

 On July 30, 1914, Athlon and the coastal liner Admiral Farragut were moored in Seattle at the pier of the Grand Trunk Pacific, immediately to the north of Colman Dock.
 About 3:00 in the afternoon, the engineer on Athlon noticed a fire on the pier.
-Athlon and Farragut quickly cast off.
+Athlon and Admiral Farragut quickly cast off.
 The fire on the pier spread quickly, as the structure was newly built (four years old) and covered with creosote.
 Fire boats and land crews unsuccessfully fought the flames.
-Tragically four firemen were killed.
+Four firemen were killed.

-Final loss
+Loss

 On August 1, 1921, in a heavy fog while running into Port Ludlow, Athlon struck the Ludlow Rocks at the harbor entrance.
 Athlon struck at extreme high tide, and at low tide it was possible to walk all around the boat.
 The nine people aboard all reached safety, but the vessel was a total loss.
 Her owners, Poulsbo Transportation Co., were able to salvage her machinery.